RockinProjex/BiTrophy/README.md

 Stealing add-ons is also not good practice.
 This is obvious as no-one likes their work being stolen.
 Recreating parts of an official add-on is fine, however these rules are set by developers of the add-ons.
 Copying too much is frouned upon.

+# Extra Links

+Links to other things from platforms.

+ADD-ONS:

+https://github.com/RockinProjex/BiTrophy-RecAddons - Make a pull request to make your add-on recommended.
+Please check the repo first to make sure your add-on hasn't been made before.
+Alternatively, look here for inspiration; see what hasn't been made!

+https://github.com/RockinProjex/BiTrophy-OffAddons - All of my official add-ons.
+This has a branch called "Templates".
+This is where you can download templates for your add-ons.
+These templates can be used freely, with or without credit.

+https://github.com/RockinProjex/BiTrophy-Community - Not yet ready to request Recommended status?
+Denied it?
+Still want your add-on to be advertised on my Github?
+Make a pull request on the "AddOns" branch.